The California Bar Exam is administered twice a year (once in February, again in July). It is a two-day test that is comprised of three components:

 - The MBE is a six-hour test made up of 200 multiple-choice questions.
 The topics covered by these questions include subjects typically taught in Constitutional Law, Contracts, Torts, Property, Criminal Law/Procedure, and Evidence.
 As of February 2015, Civil Procedure will now be included in the MBE exam.

-- The performance test questions are designed to test an applicant's ability to understand and apply a select number of legal authorities in the context of a factual problem.
+- The performance test question is designed to test an applicant's ability to understand and apply a select number of legal authorities in the context of a factual problem.
 Applicants will be given a file and library with instructions on what tasks is expected.

-- Each three-hour essay session consists of thee essay questions.
+- There are two sessions: a morning session with three 60-minute essay questions and an afternoon session with two 60-minute essay questions and a 90-minute performance test.
 Answers are expected to demonstrate ability to analyze the facts of the question, to distinguish between material/immaterial facts, and to discern the points of law and fact upon which the question turns.
 Applicants must demonstrate proficiency in applying and using legal principles.

 Essential Online Resources